Here's what you need to know about the accuracy of lateral flow tests and what 'test sensitivity' means

-Lateral flow tests have emerged as one of the frontline defences in preventing the spread of covid-19 but are often criticised as being less accurate than PCR tests.
+Lateral flow tests have emerged as one of the frontline defences in preventing the spread of covid-19, but are often criticised as being less accurate than PCR tests.
+Here’s why.

-As the easing of restrictions looms across the UK and Scotland prepares for restrictions being eased next week, lateral flow tests are still being advised as a way to help stop the spread of coronavirus.
+As the UK and Scotland prepare for restrictions being eased next week, lateral flow tests are still mandated as one of the first points of call in helping to stop the spread of coronavirus.

-Also known as lateral flow devices or rapid covid-19 tests, lateral flow tests are to be used by those not displaying any common covid-19 symptoms and recommended to be taken twice a week, every 3-4 days.
+Also known as lateral flow devices or rapid covid-19 tests, lateral flow tests should be used by those not displaying any common covid-19 symptoms and taken at least twice a week, every 3-4 days.

-The tests offer results within just half an hour, meaning that they have quickly evolved as a quick and easy, if not slightly uncomfortable way, of identifying if you have caught the virus.
+The tests offer results within just half an hour, and as such have quickly evolved as a quick and easy (if not slightly uncomfortable) way of identifying whether you have covid-19.

-Many workplaces now rely on employees routinely using lateral flow tests to check whether they have been infected with Covid as a way of preventing it from spreading between colleagues and packs were delivered to attendees of Glasgow’s Euro 2020 Fan Zone last month following a rise in cases.

-Anyone who tests positive on lateral flow test must report this and then seek confirmation of the result with a PCR test, with the need for confirmation and reports of increased false-positives with lateral flow devices prompting some scepticism about their accuracy.
+But questions around how accurate lateral flow tests have grown with our increased reliance on them.

 Here’s what you need to know.